-- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Position Adjustment and readjust). - Check for straight ground tracking on a level surface (with hands off the steering levers).
+- Sit in the seat, start the engine, set throttle at full speed, and with the FSC in the NEUTRAL-PARK position check for movement of either drive wheel (if either wheel moves backward or forward, refer to Step 3 - Neutral Position Adjustment and readjust). - 2.
+Check for straight ground tracking on a level surface (with hands off the steering levers).
 Set the FSC at several different speeds and observe if the machine moves in a straight line (use cement joint or other line on ground for reference). - 3.
 If tracking is not straight, shorten the control rod on the faster side by turning the tracking adjustment nut clockwise.
 If straight tracking and neutral are both achieved, proceed to the next step.
 If straight tracking and neutral cannot both be achieved, turn the tracking adjustment nut on the faster side counterclockwise until neutral is restored.
-Then, lengthen the control rod on the slower side by turning the tracking adjustment nut counterclockwise until straight tracking and neutral are both achieved.